department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/related/user-research.md

 PRA does allow you to observe people and ask them questions about the experience you are observing.
 However, some pre- and post-research activities must follow PRA guidelines.

 <Follow the PRA guidance we've included in the sections below.
-If you're not certain if an activity is subject to PRA, [email us](mailto:site.contact-handbook).
+If you're not certain if an activity is subject to PRA, [contact the DSVA team](../../contact).

 <a href="#">Return to top</a>